nategitub011/STARVIS/README.md

 Hello, my name is Nathaniel, and im going to make an AI ally?
 Colleaugue?
 Im not quite sure what it is to me.
 Like a friend I guess.

-STATEMENTS

-I am an absolute beginner and have never done anything like this.
-The closest would be Vex coding and working with Edison bots.

-My "C" button on my keyboard is kinda broken so there may be many missing "C's" (I have to tilt my keyboard to enter "c" lots but not all the time)

-I've never used a *real coding language before, and since RaspPi uses Python, this will be very hard.
-I will probably be using Gemini or another LLM to write code that I can edit.
-This is meant to be a learning experience, and I find myself learning best when "reverse engineering" things.
-*I've never coded not using blocks but I use scratch alot and I would never forget my day one like that Scratch my goat for real

-STARVIS is the project name.
-The AI's name is TARVIS, so when speaking to it, I call it TARVIS.
-It just feels better and rolls off the tounge better for me.

 UNCONFIRMED / LATER ADDITIONS

 2 knobs on a control pad, one for personality changing (JARVIS to TARS) and one for more specfic personality traits like TARS's humour and honesty sliders (updated to a 2x2 control pad)